PennLINC/aslprep/docs/faq.rst

 of the original data.
 Those exclusion criteria must be designed in agreement with the goals and challenges of the experimental design.
-For instance, when it is planned to run some cortical thickness analysis, images should be excluded even when they present the most subtle ghosts or other artifacts that may introduce biases in surface reconstruction.
+For instance, when running cortical thickness analyses, images should be excluded when they present even the most subtle ghosts or other artifacts that may introduce biases in surface reconstruction.
-However, if the same artifactual data was planned to be used just as a reference for spatial normalization, some of those artifacts should be noted, but may not grant exclusion of the data.
+However, if the same data was planned to be used as a reference for spatial normalization, those artifacts should be noted, but may not call for exclusion of the data.

-When using publicly available datasets, an additional concern is that images may have gone through some kind of preprocessing (see next question).
+When using publicly available datasets, an additional concern is that images may have already gone through some kind of preprocessing (see next question).

 What if I find some images have undergone some pre-processing already (e.g., my T1w image is already skull-stripped)?
 ---------------------------------------------------------------------------------------------------------------------
-These images imply an unknown level of preprocessing (e.g. was it already bias-field corrected?), which makes it difficult to decide on best-practices for further processing.
+These images imply an unknown level of preprocessing (e.g., was it already bias-field corrected?), which makes it difficult to decide on best-practices for further processing.
 Hence, supporting such images was considered very low priority for *ASLPrep*.